miloud2000/Fraud_detection-App/README.md

 fight to build customer loyalty, but also as a weapon against crime financier.

-The objective of this internship is to look for where the technologies allowing companies to collect increasingly accurate information about desires and customer behaviour.
+The objective  is to look for where the technologies allowing companies to collect increasingly accurate information about desires and customer behaviour.
 Technology will also help banks and large companies to establish fraud profiles and track criminals through the financial network bias.

-# This is a simple fraud detection api that uses machine learning to detect fraud.
+This is a simple fraud detection api that uses machine learning to detect fraud.
-# The model is trained on a dataset of transactions and then used to predict whether a transaction is fraudulent or not.
+The model is trained on a dataset of transactions and then used to predict whether a transaction is fraudulent or not.